-This course requires students to research the basic contours of their chosen policy cognate.
+This course requires the student to research the basic contours of their chosen policy cognate.
 Students will work with their faculty member to understand the scope, history, controversial issues, and key policy outcomes associated with this cognate.
-This research will serve as a stepping stone to conducting a comprehensive literature review for their dissertation, and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.
+This will research will serve as a stepping stone to conducing a comprehensive literature review for their dissertation, and provide the needed context to ensure that the student’s chosen dissertation topic is focused and appropriate.

 PLCY 704 introduced students to the historical context of economic policy decisions and to the policy impacts of economic decisions.
 PLCY 870 course builds on that and helps prepare students for a deeper review of economic policy, including the theoretical foundations for economic policy.
 Again, this will occur in a broader historical context, so that as students begin to develop a research emphasis for their dissertation, they will have the proper context for doing so.